 Studies have shown that PCOS cannot be cured, but once the exact cause is identified, it is possible to control it.
 The primary PCOS causes are unhealthy lifestyle and diet.

-Though the causes of PCOS are not clearly known, studies have shown that genes and abnormal hormone levels also are causes of PCOS.
+Though the PCOS causes are not clearly known, studies have shown that genes and abnormal hormone levels also are causes of PCOS.
 Being overweight further aggravates the health condition.
-Studies done worldwide have shown that 50% of the women with PCOS are overweight.
+Studies done worldwide have shown that 50% of the women with PCOD are overweight.